workfloworchestrator/orchestrator-core/docs/architecture/application/graphql.md

 ## Domain Models Auto Registration for GraphQL

-When using the `register_graphql()` function, all products in the `SUBSCRIPTION_MODEL_REGISTRY` will be automatically converted into GraphQL types.
+When using the `app.register_graphql()` function, all products in the `SUBSCRIPTION_MODEL_REGISTRY` will be automatically converted into GraphQL types.
+You are able to turn this off with `app.register_graphql(register_models=False)` but will only be able to fetch the default `Subscription` data.
 The registration process iterates through the list, starting from the deepest product block and working its way back up to the product level.

-However, there is a potential issue when dealing with a `ProductBlock` that references itself, as it leads to an error expecting the `ProductBlock` type to exist.
+However, there is a potential issue when dealing with a `ProductBlock` that references itself, as it could lead to an error expecting the `ProductBlock` type to exist.

 Here is an example of the expected error with a self referenced `ProductBlock`: